Sachinyadav55/ddl-project-1/Images_Labeling/Readme_Image_Labeling.md

 Readme for Image Labeling

 This is a GUI scipt classify the images

 Software Requirements

-Must have python installed
+Must have python installed with the following modules : PyQt, os, subprocess, argparse, time

-Usage

 usage: python3 Label_Images.py <Path of the folder containing the image Files> This program is used to Label positive/negative instances from the dataset